CopterExpress/clover/docs/en/human_pose_estimation_drone_control.md

 sudo pip install tornado
 ```

-- Clone the main repo on the raspberry pi of the drone
+- Clone the main repo on the Raspberry Pi of the drone

 ```sh
 git clone https://github.com/hany606/COEX-Internship19.git